 The Xoloitzcuintli gets its name from two words in the language of the Aztecs: Xolotl, the god of lightning and death, and itzcuintli, or dog.
 According to Aztec belief, the Dog of Xolotl was created by the god to guard the living and guide the souls of the dead through the dangers of Mictlán, the Underworld.

 It's no wonder, then, that Disney/Pixar animators wanted to use this specific breed as a model for Dante: nearly the entire story of Coco takes place in Mexico's Underworld.

-The Xolo isn't the only ancient breed we have today, though -- but it's one of the most rare.
+The Xolo isn't the only ancient breed we have today, though -- but it's one of the rarest.
 Pekingnese are about 2,000 years old, the Saluki possibly dates back to 10,000 BCE, and the Shar Pei to 206 BCE.
-The Chow Chow is likely one of earliest breeds to have descended from the wolf.
+The Chow Chow is likely one of the earliest breeds to have descended from the wolf.